A Robust Two-Stage Protocol for STAR-RIS-Aided ISAC Networks: Joint Beamforming and Mode Optimization: System model and basic assumptions

-The observation interval is divided into time slots of duration $T$ over which the channels and direction parameters of the users are assumed to be constant.
-All the relevant channels are modeled as frequency-flat (i.e., the channel delay spread is small relative to the inverse signal bandwidth), as detailed in Subsection~\ref{sec:channel_model}.
-During the $t$-th slot, with $t \in \mathbb{N}_0$, the direction of the $k$-th user is described by $\db_k(t) \eqdef [\phi_k(t),\varphi_k(t)]^\trasp \in \mathbf{R}^2$, where $\phi_k(t)$ and $\varphi_k(t)$ are the elevation and azimuth angles between the $k$-th user and the STAR-RIS, respectively, for $k \in \mathcal{K}$.
-We assume perfectly known directions for indoor users \cite{Zafari.2019}, i.e., $\db_1(t), \db_2(t), \ldots, \db_{K_\text{T}}(t)$ are treated as known deterministic parameters in the optimization process.
-Such an assumption is justified by the fact that indoor users are typically connected via fixed access points with well-defined geometric layouts and, thus, their positions and orientations can be precisely estimated through existing localization and tracking systems.
-Moreover, since the indoor propagation environment is quasi-static, the directions of indoor users are often stable over long time intervals.
-Conversely, the directions of outdoor users cannot be assumed as perfectly known, since outdoor environments are typically dynamic and unpredictable, making directions of outdoor users observable only through estimation mechanisms working on a slot-by-slot basis \cite{Ziming_DOA.ArXiv}.
+We assume perfectly known DoAs for indoor users \cite{Zafari.2019}, i.e., $\db_1(t), \db_2(t), \ldots, \db_{K_\text{T}}(t)$ are treated as known deterministic parameters in the optimization process.
+Such an assumption is justified by the fact that indoor users are typically stationary or quasi-stationary, residing in fixed positions within a well-defined indoor environment.
+Consequently, their DoAs relative to the STAR-RIS can be accurately estimated during an initial calibration phase and reliably reused across multiple slots without significant performance degradation.
+Conversely, the DoAs of outdoor users cannot be assumed perfectly known, since outdoor environments are typically dynamic and unpredictable, making DoAs of outdoor users observable only through estimation mechanisms working on a slot-by-slot basis \cite{Ziming_DoA.ArXiv}.